mildlybrutal/aqi-wqi/README.md

 ## What does Ecometric Zenith do ?
-Our Website spreads awareness for improving out Air and Water quality index which is a major parameter to check our quality and gives us a chance to improve the air and water quality.
+Our Website spreads awareness for improving our Air and Water quality index which is a major parameter to check our quality and gives us a chance to improve them.
 It also adds user to check both air and water quality index according to their location ranging from 1-5 on the same page.

 ## Flowchart